-How to process raw footage from 4k Micro Studio Camera
+How to process RAW from 4k Micro Studio Camera?

 The Blackmagic Micro Studio Camera 4K is a compact Ultra HD camera designed for live productions.
 It features the same image sensor as in Blackmagic's Studio Camera 4K, which supports 3840 x 2160p video up to 30 fps and 1080p video up to 60 fps.
 The camera is equipped with an active MFT mount that can accept native MFT lens or be adapted to a wide range of other modern and vintage lenses, including B4 lenses.
 It outputs 10-bit 4:2:2 video via 6G-SDI and can be remotely controlled from an ATEM switcher using SDI control protocol.
 The camera packs many professional studio features into a compact form factor, including a built-in color corrector, talkback, tally indicator, PTZ control output, and B4 lens control output.

 The resolution of the RAW frame is 3872 pixels x 2192 lines, which includes a border that surrounds the image data.
 Most users discard this border after debayering, as it can contain image artifacts on the outer edges.
 The RAW data at pixel number 16 inside the horizontal and vertical corners will therefore correspond with the corner of the Ultra HD frame when the camera is outputting 3840 x 2160 in the non RAW mode.
 Bit depth of each pixel will be 12 bits.
 That camera doesn’t have 4K internal recording, so you need to utilize external BMD framegrabber which supports 6G-SDI, like DeckLink.
 There is also possibility to utilize special external SSD with SDI interface to record raw data directly to SSD.

 RAW recording from Micro Studio 4k